 Although she's better at giving interviewers like this than she is at trying to write about his love life.
 She seems to have an obsession with boring characters who can't relate to each other and have no chemistry, but forces them into a friendship or a relationship regardless.
 Luckily that storyline ended.

 Gordon/Alyx (Half-Life 2: Episode 1-2) These two have of course spent time together as a team, they’ve able to work together quite well and Alyx does care about Gordon.
-Alyx is a very nice, funny, caring, convenient, independent and tough young woman.
+Alyx is a very nice, funny, caring, convenient, independent and a tough young woman.
 Gordon doesn’t say one word and we don’t know how he feels about anything, we don’t know what kind of attitude or personality he has.
 Although that’s because it’s to make the player feel more like they’re in the game.

 Gordon is of course someone who’s out to do the right thing.
 If one had to judge on what we do with him and how other people (the good guys) act around him, Gordon is pretty much a simple man, a very nice and tough person, someone people look up to.
 So these two fix together very well.